We LOVE Disneyland, and all their amazing food, which is why we make so many copycat recipes.

 The Pineapple Dole Whips are one of our favorite treats at Disneyland.
 Sometimes the line for the Dole Whips is longer than some of the lines for rides!

 It’s a pineapple-flavored soft serve dessert that is sold only at Disneyland, The Magic Kingdom, Disneyland’s Polynesian resort, Disney’s Pop Century Resort, and Dole’s processing plant in Hawaii.

 Now you know why the lines are so long – they are hard to come by.
 But totally worth the wait.

-It is so easy to make it at home.
+But did you know, it is so easy to make it at home?
 Now you can enjoy all the delicious taste of a Dole Whip without traveling to Disneyland.

 Ingredients in Disneyland’s Dole Whips

 We know that there are a lot of different copycat recipes out there, but these are the ingredients that we use in our Pineapple Dole Whips:

 We do know that the Dole Whips at Disneyland and Disney World are dairy free, gluten free, and vegan.